 Saw palmetto, Wire grass, Fetter-bush, Tarflower, Gallberry, Blueberry, Broom sedge, Wax myrtle and St. Johns-wort are a few of the many herbs and shrubs common to various kinds of Pine flat-woods habitats.

 When fire is suppressed in pine forests for long periods of time the likelihood of a catastrophic fire when the canopy and mature trees are killed is greatly increased.
-Habitat preservation is the reason for "prescribed burns" because without fire some ecosystems could not exist.
+Habitat preservation is the reason for "prescribed burns" because without fire some ecosystems would not exist.

 Successional Habitats